-Al Nahdi Medical Company (the "Parent Company" or the "Company") is a Saudi Closed Joint Stock Company (previously A Limited Liability Company) formed under Companies Law in the Kingdom of Saudi Arabia under Commercial Registration No. 4030053868 dated 1 October 2003 (corresponding to 5 Sha'ban 1424H).
-During the year, the Group commenced the process for Initial Public Offering ("IPO") which was approved by Capital Markets Authority of Saudi Arabia (CMA) on 29 December 2021 (corresponding to 25 Jumada Al-Ula1443H).
-Further, on 16 September 2021 (corresponding to 9 Safar 1443H), a resolution was passed to convert the Company from 'A Limited Liability Company' to 'A Saudi Closed Joint Stock Company'.
+Al Nahdi Medical Company (the "Parent Company" or the "Company") is a Saudi Joint Stock Company (previously A Saudi Closed Joint Stock Company) formed under Companies Law in the Kingdom of Saudi Arabia under Commercial Registration No. 4030053868 dated 1 October 2003 (corresponding to 5 Sha'ban 1424H).
+During 2021, a resolution was passed to convert the Company from 'A Limited Liability Company' to 'A Saudi Closed Joint Stock Company'.
 The legal formalities in this regard were completed on 11 October 2021 (corresponding to 5 Rabi' I 1443H), and the legal form became "A Saudi Closed Joint Stock Company".
 The Group is operating in accordance with the Ministry of Health License No. 26-101-31-67-3 dated 28 December 2003 (corresponding to 22 Dhul-Hijjah 1424H).